Frequently Asked Questions

 13.)
 I live within the Bellevue High boundary but attend the International School.
 Can I play for Bellevue High?

 Yes.
 Per WIAA eligibility rules, you are allowed to play for Bellevue High School.

 14.)
 I live outside of the Bellevue High boundary, but my high school does not offer water polo.
 Can I play for Bellevue High?

 No. Per WIAA eligibility rules, you are not allowed to participate for Bellevue High School.
 If your high school does not offer water polo, you can participate on a club team such as Rain City Water Polo.
 Or even better, start your own team!
-To find out how, contact John Jacobson, Executive Director and Head Coach of Rain City Water Polo, at firstname.lastname@example.org or (206) 229-4830.
+To find out how, contact us at firstname.lastname@example.org.

 15.)
 Who do we play?

 There are 23 water polo teams in Washington.
-We compete in the Kingco Division against Inglemoor, Mercer Island, Newport, Roosevelt and Shorewood.
-At the end of the season, the top Kingco Division teams compete against the top North, South and Narrows Division teams for the State Title.
+We compete in the North Division against Inglemoor, Mercer Island, Newport, Roosevelt and Shorewood.
+At the end of the season, the top North Division teams compete against the top East, West and South Division teams for the State Title.

 16.)
 What tournaments do we attend?

 Varsity attends two out-of-state tournaments and the State Tournament (if we qualify).
 Junior Varsity attends 1 or 2 regular season tournaments.
 For more information about tournaments, click here.